Public Record 107-110, the No Child Left Behind Act of 2001

 grades for the assigned core subjects.

-public school is not sufficient to meet the federal
+public school is required to meet the federal

 Effective 7/1/06 use of the High Objective Uniform State